mikeshulman/narya/README.md

 ### Identity/bridge types of canonical types

 Every type `A` has a binary identity/bridge type denoted `Id A x y`, and each term `x:A` has a reflexivity term `refl x : Id A x x`.
 (The argument of `refl` must synthesize.)
-There is no "transport" for these types (hence "bridge" is really a more appropriate name).
+There is no built-in "transport" for these types (hence "bridge" is really a more appropriate name).
 But they are "observational" in the sense that the identity/bridge type of a canonical type is another canonical type of the same sort.

 For example, `Id (A → B) f g` is a function-type `(x₀ x₁ : A) (x₂ : Id A x₀ x₁) → Id B (f x₀) (g x₁)`.
 In particular, `refl f` is a function of a type `(x₀ x₁ : A) (x₂ : Id A x₀ x₁) → Id B (f x₀) (f x₁)`, witnessing that all functions preserve "equalities" or "relatedness".
 Thus the operation traditionally denoted `ap` in homotopy type theory is just `refl` applied to a function (although since the argument of `refl` must synthesize, if the function is an abstraction it must be ascribed).
 Similarly, `Id (A × B) u v` is a type of pairs of identities, so if we have `p : Id A (u .fst) (v .fst)` and `q : Id B (u .snd) (v .snd)` we can form `(p,q) : Id (A × B) u v`, and so on for other record types, datatypes, and codatatypes.

 However, in Narya `Id (A → B) f g` does not *reduce* to the *ordinary* function-type `(x₀ x₁ : A) (x₂ : Id A x₀ x₁) → Id B (f x₀) (g x₁)`: instead it simply *behaves* like it, in the sense that its elements can be applied like functions and we can define elements of its as abstractions.
 This should be compared with how `Covec A 2` doesn't reduce to `A × (A × ⊤)` but behaves like it in terms of what its elements are and what we can do with them.
 In particular, `Id (A → B) f g` and `(x₀ x₁ : A) (x₂ : Id A x₀ x₁) → Id B (f x₀) (g x₁)` are definitionally isomorphic, with the functions in both directions being η-expansions `f ↦ (x₀ x₁ x₂ ↦ f x₀ x₁ x₂)`.
 For most purposes this behavior is just as good as a reduction, and it retains more information about the type, which, as before, is useful for many purposes.
 (In fact, with our current understanding, it appears to be *essential* for Narya's normalization and typechecking algorithms.)

-The same is true for other canonical types, e.g. `Id (A × B) u v` does not reduce to `Id A (u .fst) (v .fst) × Id B (u .snd) (v .snd)`, but it is *a* record type that is definitionally isomorphic to it.
+The same is true for other canonical types, e.g. `Id (A × B) u v` does not reduce to `Id A (u .fst) (v .fst) × Id B (u .snd) (v .snd)`, but it is *a* record type, with fields named `fst` and `snd`, that is definitionally isomorphic to it by η-expansions.
 Similarly, identity types of codatatypes behave like types of bisimulations: `Id (Stream A) s t` is a codatatype that behaves as if it were defined by
 ```
 codata [
 | _ .head : Id A (s .head) (t .head)